jonegil/gui-with-gio/egg_timer/01_empty_window.md

 ## Goals

-The intent of this section is to create a blank canvas that we later can draw upon.
+The intent of this section is to create an empty window that we later can fill with our application.

 ![An empty window](01_empty_window.gif)

 ## Outline

+The intention of this chapter is to build the simplest possible application that still runs.

-The code does three main things:
+Our code will do three main things:

-1. Imports Gio
+1. Import the packages needed for a bare-bones application
-1. Creates and calls a goroutine that open a new window, called `w`
+1. Open a new window
-1. Inside that go-routine we run a never-ending loop that waits for Events in the window.

-That's it!
+1. Listen for events, although we don't yet handle them

+Although this on purpose is a very limited ambition, we still need to cover some ground.
+When learning I'm a breadth-first kind of guy, so I'll focus on conveying the overall structure first.
+Once that's in place, we'll go deeper in later chapters, but not here.
+Still we need to cover quite some ground, so hang with me, and as long as you can see the forest and not get lost among the trees, we're doing great.

+All good?
 Let's look at the code:

 ## Code